 Councilman *Seyram Selase says banning the Confederate flag shouldn’t be a debate of heritage or hate.

-The complaint covers a wide range of conditions-related issues including medical neglect and alleged abuse by U.S. Immigration and Customs Enforcement (ICE) officers against foreign detainees.
+It covers a range of condition related issues including medical neglect and alleged abuse by immigration customs enforcement officers.

-Christina Mansfield is the co-founder of Community Initiatives for Visiting Immigrants in Confinement (CIVIC).
-She says the report alleges how ICE officers have physically assaulted and coerced detainees into signing travel documents that could prompt deportation.
+Christina Manffield is the co-founder of Community Initiatives for Visiting Immigrants in Confinement.
+She says the report alleges ICE officers have physically assaulted and coerced detainees into signing travel documents that could prompt deportation.